BenSmithers/LabDemos/README.md

 Launch file using `python launch.py` or `./launch.py`

+ - You can use square brackets '[' and ']' to zoom in and out, respectively
  - The circle is 10 inches in radius
  - You can add masses by clicking the "place new button."
 They are created at the coordinates shown and with the mass shown.
  - You can move the masses around by clicking and dragging